 - give the notice to an adult who appears to live with the tenant, or - post the notice in plain sight on the residential rental premises.

-If a landlord or tenant cannot serve a notice as

-indicated above, the notice may be sent through electronic means.
+If a landlord or tenant cannot serve a notice to vacate as indicated above, the notice may be sent through electronic means.
 The electronic method must result in a printed copy of the notice.
-The sender has to ask for acknowledgment and the recipient has to acknowledge their receipt of the notice.

 Rent increases